zjs123/TKGComplt/README.md

-# im2recipe: Learning Cross-modal Embeddings for Cooking Recipes and Food Images
+# A Two-Phase Framework for Temporal-Aware Knowledge Graph Completion
 This repository contains the code to train and evaluate models from the paper:
 _Learning Cross-modal Embeddings for Cooking Recipes and Food Images_